O U R T H E O L O G Y

 Psalm 145:7 (NIV)

 We consider our Sunday gatherings a time to celebrate the goodness and love of God.
 We believe God is good – all the time – even when things are not going so well.
-Just as a party, sporting event, or concert has many elements that make it a joyful and memorable event, our Sunday Celebration has many outward expressions of our inward love and thanksgiving to our Creator, the living God.
+Our Sunday Celebration has many outward expressions of our inward love and thanksgiving to our Creator, the living God.
 These expressions build our faith and encourage us to love God with all our hearts, soul and strength.